 10. I use a travel agent

 There you have it, my list of things that I do at home to make sure I have money for my Disney vacations!
-It’s clear that I prioritize my Disney vacations, they are really important to me.
+It’s clear that I prioritize my Disney vacations, because they are important to me.
+These trips are what make me happy – so how could I not make them a priority in my life?

 Do you do any of these things?
 How do YOU save for your Disney vacations?